Johnson leads Miami past Campbell 73-62

 Campbell: The Camels return home Wednesday for their final nonconference game against Allen.

-Miami: The Hurricanes conclude a four-game homestand and begin their ACC schedule against North Carolina State on Thursday.
+Miami: The Hurricanes conclude a four-game homestand and open their ACC schedule against No. 20 North Carolina State on Thursday.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.